EuroPython/website/data/pages-content/terms.md

 The Organizers are considered data controllers under the terms of the [Regulation (EU) No. 2016/679 (GDPR)](https://eur-lex.europa.eu/legal-content/EN/LSU/?uri=celex:32016R0679).

-Please refer to our Data Protection Policy at
-<https://www.europython-society.org/privacy/> for details on how your data is
+Please refer to our [Data Protection Policy](https://www.europython-society.org/privacy/) for details on how your data is processed.
-processed.

 All attendees, sponsors and other participants of the conference have to declare